kilativ-dotcom/scp-converter/README.md

 This is a script that walks through all gwf files in passed directories.
 To use this script you have to make a little preparation.

 1. open kbe
-2. press ctrl+n and then enter
+2. open any gwf file
-3. double click somewhere to create a node
+3. double click somewhere to create a node and then delete this node

 Then you can run script and immediately switch to kbe tab